 The first time I witnessed how technology could transform work and create more alive time was back in the 1970s.
 My dad was a field seller and his employer gave him a beeper (later upgraded to a pager).
 Today, we consider such devices as laughably crude and outdated.
 But look at how this changed his work.
 It created hours out of thin air every day, adding to what my father could conceivably accomplish both as a seller and a parent.
 He no long had to go to the office in the middle of his day to collect his messages.
 He could return calls from the road.
 He could see up to two more customers every day.

 For him and for other sellers, this was instrumental in boosting output by more than 20%.
 It also became the foundation for a complete transformation in how productivity is measured.
 More alive time—less dead time—equals more opportunities to sell in ways that were previously unimagined.

 Whether we choose to adopt it or choose to resist it, technology reveals just how much dead time occupies our work flow.

 Consider the experience of a hard-working seller I know who works for a large medical-device company that chooses to not invest in technology for their sales team.
 She spends some eight hours a day on the road daily to complete a minimum of seven face-to-face meetings.
 That’s up 10% from last year.
 And her targets just went up by 20%!
-No CRM or contracts authorisations, on the road, pricing authorisations are done by an unreliable VPN connection.
+No CRM or contracts authorizations, on the road, pricing authorizations are done by an unreliable VPN connection.
 All paperwork is in hard copy, requiring manual signatures.